 I am rewarded in many ways for sharing my recipes, from seeing photos people send me to reading personal stories from all over the world of how my recipes have motivated people to cook.
-But the best feeling I ever get is when someone is able to use one of my recipes to help support their family.
+But the best feeling I ever get is when someone is able to use one of my recipes to help support their family or business.
 That’s when I know I am making a difference.
 Here are some of those stories…

 “Hi Jenny, just want to say THANK YOU SO MUCH!!!!
 I made your granola and today I’m selling it, and I’m earning money.
 I am from México city and I hope you understand my english.
 I haven’t practiced for so many years.
 It’s delicious.
 I already have my bags and my brand printed on them.
 Again, THANK YOU VERY MUCH!!!!” ~ Maria

 “Thank you Jenny, I am from myanmar and I am trying to bake my own bread.
 Your video is very useful for me.
 Before watching yours, my own making bread is just only for my dog.
 Now, I am quite ok and will try to open my own bread shop. 🙂 😉 ” ~ thaw maw soe aung